Are you a BBC Radio 1Xtra fan? Inspired by music? Think you can write a monologue? Then this is a writing challenge for you!

 There has never been a better time for crime drama on telly!
 Inspired by Happy Valley's success at the Baftas we would like to invite you to write your own opening scene for a crime drama.

-Without characters, a script doesn't tend to go very far.
+At the heart of every good script, of course, are the characters.
 Characters bring your story to life, they suck your audience in and give voice to your narrative.

 There are some pieces of writing where the location is so evocative it's almost like a silent, ever-present character.